skrey/yellow-extensions/update/README.md

 The first option is to update your website in a web browser.
 Click the edit link on a page.
 Go to your settings and check for updates.
 Yellow will show when updates are available.
 Only the webmaster can update the website.
 The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.

 The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
-Type `php yellow.php update`, you can add an optional feature name.
+Type `php yellow.php update`, you can add an optional option and feature.
 Deleted files can be found in the `system/trash` folder.
 See example below.

 The plugin uses the [cURL library](https://github.com/bagder/curl) by Daniel Stenberg to download files.